GilOliveira/schemadotorg/docs/NOTES.md

 # Ideas

+- Schema.org Blueprints Export
+  - Generate a CSV containing mapping types.
+  - Allows content architects to review and revise configuration.

-- Automatically generate an associated with a Schema.org type mapping (node and media)
+- Automatically generate corresponding View for Schema.org mapping (node and media)
   - Huge amount of work to understand the Views entity and APIs.
+  - Each Schema.org type could be automatically added below the 'Content' item.
+  - Maybe a default admin view could be setup and cloned
+  - Fields
+    - Label
+    - Type
+    - Subtype
+    - Enumeration
+    - Terms
+    - Keywords
+    - startDate
+    - endDate

 # Test coverage